Day Old Black Jersey Giant Baby Chicks

 Hatching February to October.

 The largest of the domestic chickens, Jersey Giants are impressive.
 At full maturity, they make an excellent roasting bird.
+Jersey Giants sport a single comb and do well in cold weather.

 Temperament: Black Jersey Giants are calm, docile, and not particularly flighty.
 They don’t mind containment and are friendly.